Abd-007/Switch-Emulators-Guide/Selection/MacOS.md

 # Result

-## MacOS support is very limited.
-We recommend avoiding this due to lack of support from us, and the devs
+## No emulator supports MacOS for now, as such you cannot emulate switch games on MacOS

 This guide will not help you any further as it's really not recommended.
-Please avoid using this unless you know what you're doing